 Along with hot flashes and mood swings, vaginal dryness is a hallmark symptom of menopause.
 Although you can experience vaginal dryness at any stage in your life, it’s more common in the years leading up to menopause (perimenopause) and after menopause.

-What causes vaginal dryness in menopause?
+What is vaginal dryness during menopause?

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.